-Layer 2 switching (or Data Link layer switching) is the process of using devices’ MAC addresses on a LAN to segment a network.
+Layer 2 switching (or Data Link layer switching) is the process of using devices’ MAC addresses to decide where to forward frames.
 Switches and bridges are used for Layer 2 switching.
 They break up one large collision domain into multiple smaller ones.

 In a typical LAN, all hosts are connected to one central device.
 In the past, the device was usually a hub.
-But hubs had many disadvantages, such as not being aware of traffic that passes through them, creating one large collision domain, etc. To overcome some of the problems with hubs, the bridges were created.
+But hubs had many disadvantages, such as not being aware of traffic that passes through them, creating one large collision domain, etc. To overcome some of the problems with hubs, bridges were created.
 They were better than hubs because they created multiple collision domains, but they had limited number of ports.
 Finally, switches were created and are still widely used today.
 Switches have more ports than bridges, can inspect incoming traffic and make forwarding decisions accordingly.
-Each port on a switch is a separate collision domain, so no packet collisions should occur.
+Also. each port on a switch is a separate collision domain, so no packet collisions should occur.

-Here is an example of the typical LAN network used today – the switch serves as a central device that connects all devices together:
+Here is an example of the typical LAN network – the switch serves as a central device that connects all devices together:

 Differences between hubs and switches

-To better understand the concept of packet switching based on the hardware address of a device, you need to understand how switches differ from hubs.
+To better understand the concept of frame switching based on the hardware address of a device, you need to understand how switches differ from hubs.

-First, consider the example of a LAN, with all hosts connecting to a hub:
+First, consider an example of a LAN in which all hosts connects to a hub:

 Now consider the way the switches work.
-We have the same topology as above, only this we are using a switch instead of a hub.
+We have the same topology as above, only this time we are using a switch instead of a hub: